tboutron/TargetVector/README.md

 # Target Vector
-An Unreal Engine 5 Template utilizing EOS (Epic Online Services), Steam, Modular Gameplay, Common UI, Advanced Locomotion System Refactored XT, Lyra Modeling Tools and more. _This is currently a work in progress, and not production-ready_
+An Unreal Engine 5 Template utilizing EOS (Epic Online Services), Dedicated Server, Steam, Modular Gameplay, Common UI, Advanced Locomotion System Refactored XT, Lyra Modeling Tools and more.
+This template also employs Test-Driven Development (TDD) and Continuous Integration (CI).

+_This is currently a work in progress, and not production-ready_

 ![Target Vector](TargetVector_full.png)